wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Obi-Wan** I know everything about you Mr Suey.
 I know you were found as a baby on the doorstep of a Chinese Takeaway in Birkenhead.
 You were raised as a Liverpool supporter.
 Your favourite chocolate bar is the Curly Whirly.
 You have a squirrel-shaped birthmark on your left but...

 **Suey:** OK, OK, I get it you know all about me.
-I'm just a scouse ex-henchman who's bad at dusting, so what?
+But I'm just a scouse ex-henchman who's bad at dusting... so what?

-**Obi-Wan:** You are not who you think you are Mr Suey, allow me to explain. _4 hours pass_... you see?
+**Obi-Wan:** You are not who you think you are Mr Suey, allow me to explain. _Sound of ticking clock as time passes_... you see?

-**Suey:** So I'm a Jedi, I have special powers...why tell me now?
+**Suey:** So I'm a Jedi?
+I have special powers? ...Why tell me now?

 **Obi-Wan:** An intergalactic war is on the horizon and you are our only hope.

-**Suey:** Well let's go get em, whoever they are.
+**Suey:** Well let's go get em... whoever they are.

 **Obi-Wan:** Patience, Mr Suey...
 One young Jedi will not be enough to overcome the dark powers of this evil coven... there is another from your family that we must find.